 Julie Siegel, Chief Financial Officer/Business Office Manager

 Ben Pettit was appointed Head of School in 2015 and has more than 20 years' experience in education as a teacher, advisor, coach, counselor, and administrator.
-He joined Community School in 2009 as Middle School Head, and, prior to assuming his current role, also served as Assistant Head of School and Upper School Head.
+He joined Sun Valley Community School in 2009 as Middle School Head, and, prior to assuming his current role, also served as Assistant Head of School and Upper School Head.

-In his role as Head of School, Ben is continually inspired by the way Community School’s faculty, staff, Board of Directors, students, and parents deliver on the school’s mission.
+In his role as Head of School, Ben is continually inspired by the way the school’s faculty, staff, Board of Directors, students, and parents deliver on the school’s mission.
 “I am deeply impressed by the passion and dedication displayed by everyone—past, present, and future—who has worked and continues to work to deliver on the promise of the school.
 I wholeheartedly believe in our philosophy, which combines a vigorous and experiential educational model, with abundant opportunities in the outdoors, arts, athletics, and service learning,” he says.
 “I am thrilled to have the opportunity to be of service to our community and to help inspire our students to be their best, authentic selves.”

 Prior to joining Community School, Ben spent 11 years at St. Anne’s Episcopal School in Denver, Colorado, where he served as a middle school math teacher, Math Department Chair, and as a soccer coach.

 Before transitioning from teaching into leadership roles, Ben worked at McClelland School in Pueblo, Colorado and held counseling positions at Littleton High School, where he was also Varsity Boys’ Head Soccer Coach, and at East Elementary School in Denver, Colorado.

 Ben holds a BA in English, with a minor in psychology, from University of Denver and a MA in Applied Psychology and Counselor Education (Cum Laude) from the School of Counseling at University of Northern Colorado.
 He is a current board member for the Northwest Association of Independent Schools (NWAIS).

-Kevin Campbell joined Community School as Upper School Head in July, 2018.
+Kevin Campbell joined Sun Valley Community School as Upper School Head in July, 2018.